gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > "Generally, a marker-based MAR requires a marker to register the position of a virtual object to be displayed into the user's perceptions of the real world.
 The system operates on five items: (1) computing device; (2) software; (3) marker label; (4) camera; and (5) display device."
 (Reyes et al, 2016)
 MAR = Mobile AR

+>"AR can be defined as an extended version of the physical world overlaid with digital content bridging the real and virtual environments.
+AR systems should accurately identify the real environment and its components to work best."
+(Ghasemi et al, 2022)

+> "There is a rapid growth of marker-based and markerless techniques to identify real-world content in AR systems" (Ghasemi et al, 2022)

+> "In marker-based AR, objects can be localized and tracked using physical markers attached to real objects."
+(Ghasemi et al, 2022)

+> "To overcome such limitations, markerless AR was proposed to recognize the real environment based on spatial geometry and does not require any trigger markers attached to the space.
+This technique often results in more accurate detections by obtaining the spatial map of the environment and its components.
+However, markerless applications need to recognize a textured flat surface to augment the digital content effectively."
+(Ghasemi et al, 2022)

+> "Deep learning techniques can overcome typical marker-based and markerless AR deficiencies and provide faster and more accurate detections."
+(Ghasemi et al, 2022)

+> "all AR devices consist of two elements: an image generating optical unit producing the virtual content, and a projection surface displaying the produced virtual content to the users."
+(Ghasemi et al, 2022)

+>"Augmented reality (AR) is an interactive experience of real-world environments, where the objects of the real world are enhanced by computer-generated perceptual information, sometimes across multiple modalities, including visual, auditory, haptic, and somatosensory"
+(Minaee, Liang & Yan, 2022)

+>"Hardware components for AR includes a processor, display, sensors and input devices.
+Modern mobile computing devices like smartphones and tablet computers contain these elements, making them suitable AR platforms"
+(Minaee, Liang & Yan, 2022)

 ### 3.4 Prototypes Similar to Ours
 > "we developed a mobile application, Ocul-AR, for microscopy teaching and support"